 - Cool slightly and grind to a powder using a spice grinder.

-- Add in all the powdered spices and mix well.
+- Add in all the powdered spices, mix well, and set aside.

 Marinade